trentenAB/Video_Game_Recommendation_System/README.md

 The duplicates were dropped, as well as for the rest of the dataset, and the ids were used in lieu of the user_names.

 ![image](https://user-images.githubusercontent.com/89433717/170890380-5cb4f4b0-7790-4be2-b814-a049d2fbebdf.png)

-[//]: # (Put pictures of this process)

-Based off the abundance of null values for some of the columns, I made subsets of the data with the non-null values to use for visualizations.

 # [EDA](https://github.com/trentenAB/Video_Game_Recommendation_System/tree/main/notebooks/VGR%20EDA)